timthepost/runa/docs/token_whisper.md

   safe text.
 - **Content Reshape:** Adjusts generation path using steering tokens or prompt injection _back into_ the model mid-stream.
+- **Whisper:** Injecting trusted context clearly labeled as system-originating in order to ensure the model sees what could happen in the next few turns.

 ---